marcrusso/DROPA/README.md

 bedtools is required specifically for the creation of random data.
 To install bedtools:

 	sudo apt-get install bedtools
+Bedtools shuffle requires a genome size file structured as follow:
+<ChromosomeName><TAB><ChromosomeSize>
+For hg19 this file is provided.

 # Usage
 DROPA was tested on a machine running Ubuntu OS (vers.
 16.04 LTS and 18.04 LTS)